 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, i.e., assets that necessarily take a substantial period of time to get ready for their intended use or sale, are capitalised as part of the cost of those assets.
 The capitalisation of such borrowing costs ceases when the assets are substantially ready for their intended use or sale.
-Investment income earned on the temporary investment of specific borrowings pending their expenditure on qualifying assets is deducted from the borrowing costs capitalised.
 All other borrowing costs are expensed in the period in which they are incurred.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.

-4. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES
+3. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES